ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

     ros2 run bag_reading_cpp simple_bag_reader

-You will see the "Finished listing positions" message in the console.
-There will now be a text file saved in the location you specified containing the x and y coordinates of the turtle.
+You should see the (x, y) coordinates of the turtle printed to the console.